What Has New Horizons Discovered at Pluto?

 Alright, so what is the deal with all this nitrogen?
 Where does it come from?
 Comets are unlikely to collide enough to constantly replenish the 100's of tons lost hourly.
 It seems as though the geologically active dwarf planet viewpoint has gained more ground.
 Somehow, an internal mechanism is bringing nitrogen to the surface.
 Stern thinks that cryovolcanoes could be a possible delivery system.
 He also pointed out that for Pluto to be pumping as much nitrogen as it currently is suggests that it is much younger than anyone thought it was, possibly denting Kuiper Belt theories (Lewin).

 The talk of cyrovolcanoes in the Pluto system heated up when Wright Mons, Kubrick Mons and Piccard Mons on Pluto were identified as being similar to shield volcano-like structures on Mars and Earth.
 The 100 kilometer wide rim around shallow but gentle depression slopes points to a collapse of the surface once material from below vacated it.
 That material could be driven by convection of some sort.
 The likely material of the cryovolcano based on those convection models would be a mix of nitrogen (as theorized before), ammonia, methane, or even water ice.
 And with a lack of craters in Sputnik Planum and a general lack of old craters anywhere on Pluto hints at both an active surface but also at a lack of small objects colliding with the dwarf planet.
 In fact, the Tombaugh Regio seems to be 1 billion years old while Sputnik Planum is less than 10 million years old!
 It hints at a shocking picture: that KBO's did not form through accumulation of smaller objects but rather formed as large objects near their current orbit.
-Solar system formation theories will need potential revising if further data confirms this (NASA "Pluto May Have," Berger "Volcanoes," Talcott "New," Stern "Hot" 32).
+Solar system formation theories will need potential revising if further data confirms this (NASA "Pluto May Have," Berger "Volcanoes," Talcott "New," Stern "Hot" 32, Purdue).